 Cameron University has received a five-year grant of $2.1 million from the U.S. Department of Education’s Strengthening Institutions program, which will fund a new student success-focused office on the Cameron campus.
 The program provides grants to eligible institutions of higher education to help them become self-sufficient and expand their capacity to serve traditionally underrepresented student populations by providing funds to improve and strengthen the institution's academic quality, institutional management, and fiscal stability.

-Cameron University is pleased to announce the names of students who completed graduation requirements at the end of the Fall 2019 semester.
-Fall graduates are eligible to participate in graduation ceremonies at the end of the spring semester, since Cameron does not hold a. fall ceremony.
-The 2020 Commencement is scheduled for 7:30 p.m., Friday, May 1, at Cameron Stadium.
+Cameron University is pleased to announce the names of students who completed graduation requirements at the end of the Fall 2020 semester.
+Fall graduates are eligible to participate in graduation ceremonies at the end of the spring semester.
+The 2021 Commencement is scheduled for 7:30 p.m., Friday, May 7 and Saturday, May 8, at Cameron Stadium.